alt-romes/alt-romes.github.io/posts/2025-07-05-packaging-a-haskell-library-as-a-swift-binary-xcframework.md

 )
 ```

-Now you can use the `Haskell.Foreign.Export` import in any module in the
+Now you can use the `Haskell.Foreign.Exports` import in any module in the
 package as explained above, for instance in `Swift/MySwiftLib.hs`:

 ```swift